-After two years in orbit, the performance of the attitude software (OASYS, which includes the Extended Kalman Filter) has been solid.
-Three upgrades have been made, all during the first few months of the mission.
+After a year on orbit, the performance of the attitude software (OASYS, which includes the Extended Kalman Filter) has been solid.
+Three flight upgrades have been made, all during the first few months into the mission.
 The first upgrade modified the way the operating system (CANOE) turns the torquers off while reading from the magnetometer.
 The second upgrade added some logic to the processing algorithms of the fine sun sensors to improve performance.
 The third upgrade added the ability to use the torquers to apply counter dipoles, in an attempt to combat a parasitic dipole.
-A fourth upload is pending, which will add more sun sensor logic, specifically enabling more than one digital sensor to be read per processing cycle, which will improve the EKF's performance in certain cases
+A fourth upload is pending, which will add more sun sensor logic, specifically enabling more than one digital sensor to be read per one second processing cycle, which will improve the EKF's performance in certain cases